townba/bocfel/Quetzal.md

 differently due to the game not handling the save code.
 Instead of the IFF type `IFZS` as in Quetzal, these files are `BFZS`.

+Meta save files are also used by the autosave feature, which saves the game if the interpreter is shut down (without @quit having been called), to be restored upon the next start.
+Saves created through the autosave mechanism are identical to meta saves with one addition: the `Rand` chunk.

 # History

 A `Bfhs` chunk represents part of the state of the screen at the time